felangel/bloc/docs/coreconcepts.md

 #### Traceability

-One of the biggest advantages of using `Bloc` is knowing not only the sequence of state changes but also what triggered those changes.
+One of the biggest advantages of using `Bloc` is knowing the sequence of state changes as well as exactly what triggered those changes.
 For state that is critical to the functionality of an application, it might be very beneficial to use a more event-driven approach in order to capture all events in addition to state changes.

-A common use-case might be managing `AuthenticationState`.
+A common use case might be managing `AuthenticationState`.
 For simplicity, let's say we can represent `AuthenticationState` via an `enum`:

 ```dart
 enum AuthenticationState { unknown, authenticated, unauthenticated }